kskarthik/go-ifsc/README.md

 # go-ifsc 🚀

-Search IFSC codes of all Indian banks from the comfort of your terminal 🤓💪
+Search all the Indian banks info from the comfort of your terminal 🤓💪

 # Features